Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - Client support is central and critical.
 There are two basic functions needed:

-- Assigning labels to messages, either by selection from catalog or by label creation.
+- Assigning labels to messages, either by selection from the catalog or by label creation.

 - Display of received labels.
 The labels are transferred in protocol as XML.
 The client must use a SPIF to validate and correctly display a label.

-The client may also check recipient clearance, to prevent the sender from sending a message to a recipient not allowed to receive it.
+The client may also check recipient clearance to prevent the sender from sending a message to a recipient not allowed to receive it (capability checking).

 - Server support is also important, and three functions may be provided:

-- Authorization of local delivery.
-The server is expected to perform ACDF on arriving messages and only deliver messages to users with rights to see them.
+- Authorisation of local delivery.
+The server is expected to perform ACDF on arriving messages and only deliver messages to users with the right to see them.
 This is a key enforcement point for DCS.

-- Authorization of onward transfer, to prevent transfer to recipients not allowed to receive the message or over channels without suitable clearance.
+- Authorisation of onward transfer, to prevent transfer to recipients not allowed to receive the message or over channels without suitable clearance.

-Cross domain.
-When transferring messages cross domain, secure validation of security labels is a vital check.
+- Cross domain.
+When transferring messages across domains, secure validation of security labels is a vital check.

 Isode Messaging Support